Connect with us throughout the week on social media:

 Start Talking: Find a conversation starter for your group or use one of these.

-What is your favorite flavor of ice cream?
+What is your favorite Easter memory?

 How have you seen God moving in your life this past week?